General Foundations of Data

 Example

-The teacher suggests that the students spin the needle on the spinner below twice and record the results.
-The teacher then asks them to predict the sector in which the needle will stop on a third try and justify their prediction.
+The teacher instructs the students to spin the arrow on the spinner twice and record the results.
+The teacher then asks them to predict the sector in which the arrow will stop on a third try and justify their prediction.

 The wheel is divided into five sectors: a purple sector, a violet sector, a yellow sector and a white sector that seem to be the same size, and a green sector much smaller than the other four.

-• it is more likely that the needle stops in the yellow sector because it is the sector with the largest area;
+• it is more likely that the arrow stops in the yellow sector because it is the sector with the largest area;

 • the results of the first two tries have no influence on the result of the third try.